aalva/aalva.github.io/README.md

 - Founded company devoted to providing cybersecurity consulting services with a focus on cybersecurity & critical infrastructure policy issues.
 Successfully completed large project for a Fortune 100 tech company.
 The client was satisfied with the work completed and noted that my work was beneficial for the client.

 **Microsoft / Trustworthy Computing Intern** _06/14-09/14_
-- Provided directed guidance on how the NIST Cybersecurity Framework could be used for Microsoft’s cloud services.
+- Provided specific guidance on how the NIST Cybersecurity Framework could be used for Microsoft’s cloud services.
 Shortly after, Microsoft publicly stated that its cybersecurity risk management practices align with the Framework for its cloud services.
 - Conducted a comprehensive analysis of national cybersecurity strategies that helped inform international cybersecurity policy decisions.
 Analysis of each strategy yielded a comprehensive mapping of what nations publicly state they plan to do about cybersecurity.

-**CERT at Carnegie Mellon University / Graduate Researcher** _06/13-09/13_ _..._
+**CERT at Carnegie Mellon University / Graduate Researcher** _06/13-09/13_
+- Researched strengthening security requirements through contractual relationships between critical infrastructure organizations and service providers.

+**Cloud Security Alliance / Graduate Intern, Global Research** _04/12-09/12_
+- Facilitated global industry-led research projects as project manager.

+**Pacific Northwest National Laboratory (PNNL) / Technical/Business Student** _06/07-08/08, 12/08, 05/09-08/09, 01/10, 05/10-08/10_
+- Conducted information security research as part of strategic (high-risk, high-reward) initiative, and led multi-part security tool evaluation as project manager.

 ## Education